 Menopause snoring is a frustrating and often unaddressed issue for women.
+Menopause and sleepless nights often go hand in hand.
 After menopause, snoring, sleep apnea, insomnia and other sleep disorders become far more commonplace for post-menopausal women.

 Fact: Post menopausal women are less satisfied with the quality of their sleep, and as many as 61% report insomnia symptoms.*

 For women who struggle with hot flashes, bedtime can become a nightmare (no pun intended) …a nightly battle with your body that you just cannot win.
 Sweating, dozing, waking, covers on, covers off…clothes on, clothes off…morning brings no relief or rest, and the stress is cumulative.
 Not good.